 - Emergent Human: During the Karda Nui arc, it takes on the form of a Toa to try to be a hero.

 - Empathic Weapon: It's alive, and very, very dangerous.
+Fitting for an object that holds the power of life itself.

 - Forged by the Gods: And even they're afraid of it.